Skip to main content

 In 2019, we kicked off a remote sensing pilot using technologies such as satellite-, airplane-, and truck-mounted methane sensors as emissions compliance tools.
 The pilot objective was to determine if there are technologies available that could serve as regional surveillance tools for emissions compliance.

-The airplane technology has been the most effective tool in identifying methane emissions because it not only detects emissions but also quantifies them and takes relevant site photos and compares multiple sites in a short timeframe.
+The airplane technology has been an effective tool in identifying methane emissions because it not only detects emissions but also quantifies them and takes relevant site photos and compares multiple sites in a short timeframe.
 The following table shows the results of the 2019 to 2023 surveillance campaigns.

 20192020202120222023